SjoerdKoop/vicon_control/README.md

 ### Setting the pins

 The operating system can access the pin using the General Purpose Input/Output (GPIO) subsystem.
 This allows software running on the CPU to read/write the values and set the direction (input or output) of the pins.
-Changing the mode a specific pin can be achieved using *config-pin &lt;header&gt;_&lt;pin number&gt; &lt;mode&gt;*
+Changing the mode a specific pin can be achieved using `config-pin <header>_<pin number> <mode>`

 # Usage